 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-As a straightforward extension of 802.1Q VLAN Bridge capabilities, its distinct identity is assured.
-No similar standard capabilities are known to IEEE 802.1.
+No similar IEEE 802 standard capabilities are known to IEEE 802.1.